How Long to Keep Your Credit Card Statements: What You Should Know

 How long should you keep credit card statements with tax-related expenses?

-If someone uses their credit card statements to help them figure out tax deductions, they should keep old credit card statements for up to seven years.
-That way, if the IRS has questions about their deductions, they can have the documentation to back them up.
+If you use your credit card statements to help figure out tax deductions, you should keep old credit card statements for up to seven years.
+That way, if the IRS has questions about any deductions, you can have the documentation to back them up.

 How can you keep digital credit card statements safely?

-If someone downloads a digital copy of their statement, it’s best to store them in a password-protected file on their computer.
+If you download a digital copy of your statement, it’s best to store them in a password-protected file on their computer.
 Once you no longer need the statements, fully delete the files from your computer.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.